 Step 5: Displaying Your Custom WordPress Search Forms Using Shortcode

 You aren’t limited to widget areas.
-You can place a search form anywhere.
+Instead, you can place a search form anywhere.

 In the «Ivory Search» section of the left column navigation, click the «Search Forms» link.
 You’ll notice that each form has a shortcode associated with it.